doordash-competitors

 DoorDash GOV

 DoorDash defines its Marketplace GOV as the total dollar value of Marketplace orders completed in its local logistics platform, including taxes, tips, and any applicable consumer fees, including membership fees related to DashPass.
-In 2022, DoorDash GOV was over $53 billion, vs. almost $42 billion in 2021.
+In 2023, DoorDash GOV was nearly %67 billion, in 2022 it was over $53 billion, vs. almost $42 billion in 2021.

 Is Uber Eats Profitable?